Smokin Zo's BBQ

 When Parking, Load-In, and Guest Flow Matter

 Around Nine Mile Park, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Buffet Service, OR staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Service format staffed service.

 A nearby anchor like Montana Technological University or Highlands College of Montana Tech is useful because it changes the setup conversation, not because every event works the same way.